 The same goes with carrot tops.
-If the guinea pig seems fine, don’t worry, but if you have the slightest doubt, take him to the vet.
+If the guinea pig seems fine, there’s no need to worry, but if you have the slightest doubt, take him to the vet.

-You can mix a leaf or two in his daily salad, but don’t overfeed him carrot tops.
-They have a lot of calcium that is not healthy in large amounts.
+You can mix a leaf or two in their daily salad, but don’t overfeed them.
+Carrot tops have a lot of calcium that is not healthy in large amounts.

-How To Store Carrot Tops?
+How to Store Carrot Tops?

 What Are Guinea Pigs Not Allowed to Eat?

 Guinea pigs are very sensitive pets, but they eat a lot.
-They eat hay, pellets, vegetables and occasionally fruits.
+They eat hay, pellets, vegetables, and occasionally fruits.
 However, there are some foods they should never eat.

-Quick Facts On Carrot Tops
+Quick Facts on Carrot Tops

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
-Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
+Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.